Ash1ik/Realtime-Weather-Forecast-App/README.md

 Build and run the app on an emulator or a real device

 🌟 Future Improvements

 🔹 Implement dark mode support
 🔹 Improve error handling for API failures

-🎨 Figma UI Design
-Click here to view the UI Design

 📜 License

 This project is licensed under the MIT License.

 Made with ❤️ by Ashik Iqbal